Bevy Version:0.9(outdated!)

 Mouse Cursor Position

-Use this if you want to accurately track the position pointer / cursor.
+Use this if you want to accurately track the position of the pointer / cursor.
 This is useful for things like clicking and hovering over objects in your game or UI.

 You can get the current coordinates of the mouse pointer, from the respective Window (if the mouse is currently inside that window):